ninabarzh/broomstick/content/posts/climate-collapse-democracy.md

 yet.
 The design intends to replicate previous national "successes".

-In the French Citizens’ Convention for Climate, held in 2019–2020, 150 French citizens were brought together in the *Citizens’ Convention for Climate* to design policy recommendations—including strategies for a 40% emissions cut by 2030—with social equity as a guiding principle.
+In the French Citizens’ Convention for Climate, held in 2019–2020, 150 French citizens were brought together in the *Citizens’ Convention for Climate* to design policy recommendations, including strategies for a 40% emissions cut by 2030, with social equity as a guiding principle.
 149 policy proposals were developed by the randomly-selected citizens.
 The government initially committed to adopt all but three but ultimately diluted most of them.
 Notably, A constitutional amendment to guarantee biodiversity preservation was proposed but refused and never submitted for a referendum.